- American Family vs. Travelers: Which one is the cheapest?

 American Family vs. Travelers: Rates by age group

-For teens - one of the most expensive age groups to insure - American Family offers the lowest rates at $4,515 per year.
+For teens—one of the most expensive age groups to insure–American Family offers the lowest rates at $4,515 per year.
 Travelers is more expensive, with an average cost of $4,834 for a teen driver.

-Age plays a major role in calculating insurance rates.
-Companies look at things like speeding, accidents and distracted driving.
-Teen drivers are seen as high-risk, which makes them one of the most expensive age groups to insure.
-Rates usually go down as you get older.
+Age affects insurance rates greatly.
+Companies consider factors like speeding, accidents, and distracted driving.
+They see teen drivers as high-risk, making them one of the most expensive groups to insure.
+Rates usually drop as you get older.

 Age group | American Family | Travelers |